How to Break Down Data Silos in Your Organization

 This functionality simplifies the development of data pipelines and transformations, even for users with limited coding experience.
 By reducing the technical complexity, teams can focus on interpreting results and generating strategic insights.

-Developing policies and incentives that encourage data sharing can help change entrenched behaviors.
-For example, incorporating data collaboration metrics into performance evaluations or recognizing teams that successfully share and integrate data can reinforce the desired culture.
+Developing policies and incentives that encourage data sharing helps change entrenched behaviors.
+For example, incorporating collaborative analytics into performance evaluations or recognizing teams that successfully integrate data from multiple sources reinforces the desired culture.

 Prophecy contributes to this cultural shift by offering tools designed to enhance collaboration between data engineers and non-technical team members, democratizing data access and reducing the burden on IT.